caleblopez96/JavaScript101/imposterSyndrome.md

 const date = new Date()
 const day = date.getDate()
 }())

+theyre useful when you need a function to run automatically on page load and without being called

 // Closures: Explain closures and provide an example where they are useful.
+A closure is when a function has access to an outer functions variables.
+They're useful for higher order functions and when you

 // Objects & Arrays
 // Objects: Create an object with at least three properties and access them in two different ways.